by Allen Shive, a Doxa Counselor

 - To transmit information, thought, or feeling so that it is satisfactorily received or understood

 Communication is often thought of as a person’s ability to use the right words, tone, and sometimes body language to convey an intended message.
 If the communication is clearly delivered, the person receiving the message will understand it, right?
-The previously listed definitions seem to agree, stating that communication is to convey, to reveal, to transmit so that the message is correctly understood.
+The previously listed definitions seem to agree.
+They state that communication is to convey, to reveal, to transmit so that the message is correctly understood.
 Enough said.
 End of story, right?
 Well, not so fast.

-While there is no one solution to effective communication, there is a simple way to become a better communicator, and it relies on the recipient of the communication.
+There is no one solution to effective communication.
+However, there is a simple way to become a better communicator, and it relies on the recipient of the communication.
 Next time you hear a friend, spouse, colleague, or even a child tell you something that sounds important, repeat their message back to them to make sure you heard what they intended to say.
 It could sound like this:

 With a couple, it could sound like this: